cubing/standards/draft/1/fundamental-cube-terms/index.md

 These names originate from David Singmaster, around 1981 [[1]](#ref1).

-Note: informally, "Top" is sometimes used as a colloquial synonym for "Up", and "Bottom" for down.
+Note: informally, "Top" is sometimes used as a colloquial synonym for "Up", and "Bottom" for "Down".
 However, the face letters always use the standard names (e.g. `U` for "Top", `D` for "Bottom").

 ### 1.1.3 Facelet/Sticker